-Our dumpster and trash receptacles with lids are intended to prevent precipitation exposure minimizing liquids that can leak to pavements.
+Our trash receptacles with lids are intended to prevent precipitation exposure minimizing liquids that can leak to pavements.
 Lids will also prevent the light weight trash carried off by wind.
-Our dumpster pad slopes toward pavement and any waste left outside the dumpster can be carried by or leach into stormwater runoff.
 Good waste management systems, if managed improperly, can become the source of the very pollution that they were intended to control.
 Use our Waste Management SOP to control and manage the solid waste we generate.